-In fact, while there are some 30,000 islands with a land area larger than 0.1 km^2 (Dahl and Depraetere, 2007, pp. 60-61), only nine (at most) today are split between two or more different countries (Baldacchino, 2006, p.
+In fact, while there are millions of islands, only nine (at most) today are split between two or more different countries (Baldacchino, 2006, p.
 854).
-Small island territories have been 'decolonizing without disengaging' (Houbert, 1986), particularly since the\rquote 1940s, starting with the departmentalization of four French overseas island territories in 1946; followed by the setting up of the Netherlands Antilles in 1954, and dramatized by the secession of Anguilla from St Kitts-Nevis in 1979.
-Historical practice and/or international provisions have secured over time the autonomy of such locations as Åland, Svalbard, the Channel Islands and the Isle of Man.
-Military interventions and/or sectarian strife has led to de facto autonomous jurisdictions in Northern Cyprus, Mindanao, Sri Lanka and Taiwan (though the latter is somewhat unique in being recognized by a number of states).
-Constitutionally or legally entrenched provisions secure and frame the autonomy of island provinces like Hawai'i, Mwali, Prince Edward Island and Tasmania.
-First nations enjoy selfdetermination in locations such as Nunavut, Haida Gwaii/Queen Charlotte Islands, Rotuma and the Torres Strait.
-There are the various former colonies, not interested in independence (as stubbornly confirmed in various plebiscites), and engaged in evolving binary relations with Amsterdam, Copenhagen, London, Paris, Sydney, Washington or Wellington.
-Specific sub-national arrangements treat Kish, Labuan, Madeira, Corsica, Sicily, Nevis, Scotland and Zanzibar differently from the rest of their nation-state, often in respect of cultural differences and distinct histories, or as an outcome of deliberate, central government strategy.
-There are also special island (or mainly island) regions which enjoy a specific autonomy portfolio, de jure or de facto: Hong Kong, Macao, Shetland and Sakhalin - thanks to a recognition of the prudent management of resourcefulness (investment finance, human capital, fossil fuels) that may be threatened in the loss of autonomy.
-The Galápagos Islands, featured in this collection, are another example of distinct autonomy arrangements, this time aimed at preserving an island's unique ecosystem and its legendary place as Darwin's laboratory for pioneering evolutionary thought (see Kerr, Chapter 10, this volume).
+Small island territories have been "decolonizing without disengaging" (Houbert, 1986) over the past 60 years, starting with the 'departmentalization' of four French overseas island territories in 1946, followed by the setting up of the Netherlands Antilles in 1954, and dramatized by the secession of Anguilla from St Kitts-Nevis in 1979.
+Historical practice and/or international provisions have secured over time the autonomy of such locations as Aland, Syalbard, the Channel Islands and the Isle of Man.
+Military interventions and/or sectarian strife has led to de facto autonomous jurisdictions in Northern Cyprus, Mindanao, Sri Lanka and Taiwan (although the latter is somewhat unique in being recognised by a number of states).
+Constitutionally or legally entrenched provisions secure and frame the autonomy of island provinces like Hawaii, Mwali, Prince Edward Island and Tasmania.
+'First nations' enjoy

+Table 2.
+A taxonomy of sub-national island jurisdictions (after Watts, 2000)